Juviro/mythic-commander/clash/next.md

 # Backlog

+- adjust colors to work on every background
+  - black and red are too dark

+- track commander damage

 - message in the center of the screen for

   - active player changes
   - animated (grow)

 - flip coin, roll dice

+- long clicking life buttons adds in 10s

 - stack